SadikRahman14/ApproachReactJS/Notes.md

 **3. Transform the files**
 Each file goes through a transformer, like:

->Babel → Converts modern JS (ES6+) into older JS browsers understand

->CSS loaders → Process CSS
+-Babel → Converts modern JS (ES6+) into older JS browsers understand -CSS loaders → Process CSS

->Image loaders → Inline small images or copy them
+-Image loaders → Inline small images or copy them

 <br><br><br>
 **4. Wrap the code in functions**